Part I Build It The Weekend Sprint

 That skepticism is healthy.
 You should not build bureaucracy for its own sake.

-But also: the machinery is not “for the README.”
-It’s for the moment when the exact same class of change happens every week, or happens at 2am, or happens under review pressure, and you need the system to stay inside a blast radius and produce evidence.
+But the machinery is not really “for the README.”
+It is for the moment when the same class of change happens every week, or happens at 2am, or happens under review pressure, and you need the system to stay inside a blast radius and produce evidence.

 One update for the current era: the “writing the scaffolding” cost is lower than it used to be.
 A repo-aware coding agent can generate a schema, a template, and a validator harness quickly.
 The cost that remains is governance: review, debugging, and keeping the Physics true as the repo evolves.